tedmcn/brachistochrone/index.md

 ### Big Idea/Abstract

 Our goal for this project was to demonstrate the properties of the Brachistochrone Curve using our own physics engine.
-The Brachistochrone Curve is interesting because a ball at the top of the slope, will reach the bottom of the slope faster than any other type of curve or ramp.
-Also, the amount of time the ball takes to reach the bottom of the slope is constant, regardless of where the ball starts, whether it be at the very top, or a few inches from where the ball would naturally land.
+The Brachistochrone Curve demonstrates two properties.
+First, a ball at the top of the slope will reach the bottom of the slope faster than any other type of curve or ramp.
+Second, the amount of time the ball takes to reach the bottom of the slope is constant, regardless of where the ball starts, whether it be at the very top, or a few inches from where the ball would naturally land.

-They are very interesting properties, however they only arise because the curve has such fine and specific detail.
+These two properties arise because of the curve having such fine and specific detail.
 The more details an object has, the more triangles we need to use to represent it.
-This creates a problem because collision detection for objects constructed with triangles is very computationally expensive.
-In a perfect simulation the triangles which construct the curve would be infinitely small, however this is not realistic.
+This creates a problem because collision detection for objects constructed with triangles is computationally expensive.
+In a perfect simulation, the triangles which construct the curve would be infinitely small, however this is not realistic.
 We were left with a tradeoff between decreasing the number of triangles and sacrificing the fine detail that is necessary for the curve.
 Later research suggested that even the complex polygon collision detection algorithm we were considering using (Separating Axis Theorem) isn't reliable when detecting concave structures, such as curves.

-Regardless of the difficulties with the curve, we wanted to demonstrate our personal physics engine, so we instead tried to focus of a ball realistically bouncing off of a surface, regardless the angle the ball was thrown or the angle of the surface.
+Regardless of the difficulties with the curve, we wanted to demonstrate our personal physics engine, so we instead tried to focus on a ball realistically bouncing off of a surface, regardless the angle the ball was thrown or the angle of the surface.

 ### Background

-Our physics engine is a simple version of one that might be used in a simulation or a video game, with the help of rendering software like OpenGL which we used.
+Our physics engine is a simple version of one that might be used in a simulation or a video game, with the help of rendering software like OpenGL, which we used.
 The basic idea of OpenGL and a physics engine are straight forward; you can create objects defined in classes or structures.
 For example take a look at Gameobject.h:

 	class Gameobject{